The Rapping Judge and the Warm Body with a Bar Card

 On July 16, 2014, Jajuane Etheridge appeared in the courtroom of Judge Susie L. Norby, for what he hoped would be a fair proceeding.

-Judge Norby is a purportedly progressive white woman who has written about her struggles as a woman in a profession historically dominated by men — never mind that she is a judge in a state that has more women (four, all white) in the top ranks of elected government than any other.
+Judge Norby is purportedly a progressive white woman who has written about her struggles in a profession historically dominated by men — never mind that she is a judge in a state that has more women (four, all white) in the top ranks of elected government than any other.
 By all outward appearances, Oregon is arguably the most progressive state that there is for white women like Judge Norby.

 J.J., on the other hand, is a Black man navigating the justice system of arguably the most racist state in the union — yes, I said the most — and whose population is made up of only 1.5% Black people.